Global Masters Fund Ltd (GFL) — Defensive Interval Ratio

 Global Masters Fund Ltd Defensive Interval Ratio (2000–2025)

 This chart shows how Global Masters Fund Ltd's Defensive Interval Ratio has evolved across 21 annual periods from 2000 to 2025.
 As of December 2025, the ratio stands at 5 days, meaning defensive assets of AU$16.84K can fund 5 days of operations without new revenue.
-Also explore Global Masters Fund Ltd annual equity growth to track the company's year-over-year net asset growth rate.
+See Global Masters Fund Ltd balance sheet quality to measure how much of total assets are equity-financed.

 Annual Defensive Interval Ratio for Global Masters Fund Ltd (2000–2025)

 The table below presents the year-by-year Defensive Interval Ratio for Global Masters Fund Ltd from 2000 to 2025, covering 21 annual filings.
 Each row shows defensive assets, daily cash need, the DIR in days, and the change in days compared to the prior year.
-For live market cap and the full company financial profile, see Global Masters Fund Ltd market capitalisation.
+For live market cap and the full company financial profile, see how much is Global Masters Fund Ltd worth.

 | Year | DIR (days) | Defensive Assets (AUD) | Daily Cash Need | Cash | ST Investments | Change (days) |